learn-academy-2021-charlie/magic8-ball-challenge/README.md

 Now you're ready to code!

-Get started by finding the `getAnswer` function, and write your code.
+Get started by finding the `handleSubmit` method, and write your code.
 Every time you save your updated file, the browser window displaying your app will reload.